Skip to content

 Interactive job (srun)

-An interactive job is launched on a compute node and provides you with a command line prompt.
-Interactive jobs are useful when debugging or interacting with an application.
-You will use the srun command to launch an interactive job.
-Once the job has started, commands can be executed utilizing resources on the local node.
+An interactive job is launched on a compute node and provides you with a command-line prompt.
+These jobs are useful for debugging or for interactive use of applications.
+To start an interactive job, use the srun command.
+Once the job has started, you can run commands that utilize the resources of the allocated compute node.

 srun --pty /bin/bash